s-huggins/tech-test-js/readme.md

 # Imprimatur JavaScript Developer Test

-## Install
+## How to complete the test

+Clone the repository to you computer and install the dependencies:

 ```bash
 npm i
 ```

-## What to do
+When you have completed the test, either create your own repository to store your project (Github/BitBucket/Gitlab are all fine), then send us a link to the repository or just ZIP the files and send them stright to us (phil.lane@imprimatur.co.uk).

+## The test

-1. In the src folder there is a search function empty.
-2. Your task is to fill the function body to pass all tests written in jest.
+In the file src/search.js there is an empty function.
+Your task is to create a function that passes all tests (src/tests/search.test.js) that are written using jest.
-3. The idea of this test project is to determine your skill level as a JavaScript developer.
-4. The task is to write an object search function that can take an array of data (param data) objects, a search object (param query) and then return an array of results.
+The search function takes two parameters: 1) data - an object to search; in this case the contents of src/data.js and 2) query an object that represents the search to perform.

-5. Please feel free to extend the test, if you would like to dempnstrate extensive knowledge about testing.
+Please feel free to extend the function and tests, if you would like to demonstrate further knowledge.

 ## Requirements

-1. Please note the time is not the case for this task, however we estimate, it should not take more then 45 mins to finish it.
+1. There is no time limit for the task however we would like you to let us know how long it has taken you complete, including research time if necessary.
-2. Please do not give up, if something is not finish (nobody knows everything), we can always discuss a possible solution.
+2. Don't worry if you are unable to complete the test (nobody knows everything), we can always discuss your solution as it stands.
-3. Please do not stop yourself from google anything, while doing this test project, please feel free to use it.
-It certainly will not count against you.
-4. Having any doubts or something is not clear for you, please write the comments, so we can discuss it with you, when seeing each other again.
-The best developers are people, who ask the questions and communicate.
+3. Please feel free to reasearch the problem, just remember to include this time when you let us know how long it took you to complete the test.
-5. Use all the tools available to you such as IDEs and debuggers as required.
+4. Please use all the tools available to you such as IDEs and debuggers as required.
-6. Please try to write a clean code, that does not rely on any third party libraries or frameworks (just javascript).
+5. Please try to write clean code, that does not rely on any third party libraries or frameworks, just javascript (ES6+ is fine!).

-Search objects are written in Mongo query language.
+The query objects are written in Mongo query language.
 For instance, given this example data object:

 ```json
 [